retroenv/retrogolib/README.md

 It provides a set of functionalities that can be used to create tools for various retro consoles, like emulators and debugging tools, all while keeping dependencies to a minimum.

+The GUI renderer supports SDL without the use of CGO/SDL2, which makes it easier to build and distribute.

 ## Current system support

 CPUs: